aosokin/cropRectanglesMex/README.txt

-This software implements the MATLAB function to crop patches of an image and resize them to the standard size (on a GPU): a wrapper on top of NVIDIA Performance Primitives (https://developer.nvidia.com/NPP), function nppiResizeSqrPixel_32f_P3R The NPP library is included in the standard CUDA package.
+This software implements MATLAB function to crop patches of an image and resize them to the standard size (on a GPU): a wrapper on top of NVIDIA Performance Primitives (https://developer.nvidia.com/NPP), function nppiResizeSqrPixel_32f_P3R The NPP library is included in the standard CUDA package.